kafka, consumer-groups, data-streaming, scalability

 During a traditional rebalance, all consumers stop processing, release their partitions, and wait for new assignments.
 This causes a processing pause that can impact latency-sensitive applications.

-Modern rebalancing protocols like cooperative rebalancing reduce this impact.
+Modern rebalancing protocols like cooperative rebalancing (also called incremental cooperative rebalancing) reduce this impact significantly.
 Instead of stopping all consumers, only the partitions being reassigned are revoked.
 Consumers not affected by the change continue processing without interruption.
+This protocol has been the default since Kafka 2.4+ and is essential for minimizing disruption in production systems.

 Rebalancing is necessary for fault tolerance and elasticity, but frequent rebalances can hurt performance.
 Setting appropriate session timeout and heartbeat interval configurations helps balance responsiveness with stability.